md-mubin-hasan/Git-Practice/README.md

 deleting branches
 git branch -d branchname //gives error if that branchname is not merged git branch -D branchname  //will not give any error and delete that branchname

+git pull --rebase origin master  //get the commits from remote repo and combine with the local repo

 Conflict resolution markers
 Branching workflow